lucabecci/OnaSystem/STEPS.md

 ## Backend Steps:

-# Create Server
+ Create Server

-# Configure the app
+ Configure the app

-# Initialiacize routes and controllers
+ Initialiacize routes and controllers

-# Config the enviroments and variables of my app
+ Config the enviroments and variables of my app

-# Create the connection of my database
+ Create the connection of my database

-# Configure all properties of my database
+ Configure all properties of my database

-# Use the recursion in my database
+ Use the recursion in my database

-# Create the user, account, speed_history, ip_history models
+ Create the user, account, speed_history, ip_history models

-# Create the user controller and router
+ Create the user controller and router

-# Create the login and register for the user
+ Create the login and register for the user

+ Add passport and configurate this

 # Create the logic of get IP endpoint of the user

 # Create the logic for save IP searched and IP used